salmanabdellatif/LuxeLane/README.md

 - **Shopping Cart Page:** Display of added products with quantity and prices, options for updating quantities and removing items, estimated total, and checkout buttons.
 - **Checkout Page:** Address entry for shipping details, multiple payment options, order summary, and total cost, order confirmation button.

-## Responsive Design

-Ensures that the shop site adapts and displays optimally across various devices and screen sizes.

 ## Discounts & Coupons

 - **Discounts:** Reductions in the price of products or services offered by the e-commerce website.